JeringTech/Website/src/content/articles/semantic-versioning-in-practice.md

 - Marked a feature as deprecated.

 2.1.0+20190111.4
-- Commit leading up to 2.1.0.
+- Pushed commits leading up to 2.1.0.

 2.1.0+20190111.3
-- Commit leading up to 2.1.0.
+- Pushed commits leading up to 2.1.0.

 2.1.0+20190111.2
-- Commit leading up to 2.1.0.
+- Pushed commits leading up to 2.1.0.

 2.1.0+20190111.1
-- Commit leading up to 2.1.0.
+- Pushed commits leading up to 2.1.0.

 2.0.0
 - Fixed backward incompatible bugs